USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/galaxy-pipelines.md

 Once a workflow is shared, the analysis becomes transparent, repeatable, and extensible.

-## Arabidopsis Variant Calling Workshop
+## Variant calling using Freebayes in Galaxy
 **FreeBayes in Galaxy | Arabidopsis Samples| Chr 4**

 ---